carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 The difference between API and implementation will act as a form of access control.
-API files must compile independently of implementation, only importing from external libraries.
-Implementation files inside the library may consume from either API or implementation.
-Files outside the library may only consume the API.
+API files must compile independently of implementation, only importing from APIs from other libraries.
+API files are also visible to all files and libraries for import.
+Implementation files only see API files for import, not other implementation files.

-When any file imports a library's API, it should be expected that the transitive closure of imported files from the primary API file will be used.
-The size of that transitive closure will affect compilation time, so libraries with complex implementations should endeavor to minimize the API imports.
+When any file imports a library's API, it should be expected that the transitive closure of imported files from the primary API file will be a compilation dependency.
+The size of that transitive closure affects compilation time, so libraries with complex implementations should endeavor to minimize the API imports.

 Libraries also serve as a critical unit of compilation.
 Dependencies between libraries must be clearly marked, and the resulting dependency graph will allow